History

 In May 1983 the gentleman Da Costa parted from his function as the internship coordinator and during his farewell-party organised by Alembic, he became the second honorary member of Alembic.
 Unfortunately, he passed away in May 2008.

 In 1986 professor Schuijer received his honorary membership during his farewell, earned by his helpfulness to the students and especially Alembic.
 In November 1988 the then dean of CT, professor Gellings became an honorary member.
 At the beginning of 1998 professor Westerterp, one of the pioneers on the area of process technology and especially reactor engineering parted from CT.
-He was elected to the fifth honorary member of Alembic.
+He was elected to become the fifth honorary member of Alembic.
 During the ninth lustrum of Alembic, in 2010, Dr. Ir.
 Louis van der Ham was named as the sixth honorary member of the association for his lifetime of dedication to Alembic and the study.
 He was part of the Alembic board of 1984-1985 and was, during his election to an honorary member, the educational director of ST. The newest honorary member is Dr. Ir.
 Ben Betlem.
 Ben Betlem is, even as educational director of ST, closely associated with Alembic, which was a convincing reason for his appointment as an honorary member.

 Alembic has, next to her honorary members, also two members of merit.
 Firstly, the unfortunately prematurely deceased superintendent, the gentleman Bosman.
 He helped Alembic, especially in the housing department.
 The second member of merit is laboratory attendant John Heeks.
 He has, for example, helped to build the bar TAP and was never shy of helping with a chore.
 Unfortunately, he passed away in 2013.